emqx/neuron-docs/en_US/mqtt.md

 }
 ```

-*Node* When the value is read correctly, only the value is displayed, only when the value is read incorrectly, the error code is displayed, not the value.
+*Node* The value is displayed only when the value is read correctly , when the value is read incorrectly, the error code is displayed, not the value.

 ## Upload Data